 My life has been filled with paranormal experiences.
 For example, I remember when my grandmother’s sister died.
 She was a very funny woman whom I loved very much.
 A few days after she died I was driving in my car, listening to music, and suddenly the music started to play backwards.
 The next few days the lights and the microwave were turned on and off and a Saint Nicholas doll that we had kept in the closet began to sing in the middle of the night.

 My mother died more than twenty years ago.
 She has appeared many times in dreams to give me important messages.
 For example, she would give me clues on how to find lost objects.
 And I remember a beautiful experience I had about five years ago: I was having a magnet therapy session and the healers were two old school friends of my mother.
 During the session I was not really sleeping, but not quite awake either.
 My mother appeared to me in a pale yellow dress and hugged me.
 It was so real: I could smell her scent almost twenty years after her death.
 She said: “Finally,” and hugged me.
-I think this happened because we never had a real chance to said goodbye.
+I think this happened because we never had a real chance to say goodbye.